AyoEvanson/AyoEvanson/README.md

 Energy Data Acquisition Project, using TwinCAT PLC, Analytics and Database server.
-With a jupyter python script to run analysis on the data.
+With a jupyter python script to run analysis on the data pulled from a local SQL server.